malomalo/bob_ross/README.md

 - `:background` Set the background color of an image; Given in RGB or RGBA in Hex format
+- `:crop` Crop the image after any other tranformations.
 - `:expires` The time the URL will be expired and no longer valid.
 Should be used with an HMAC to prevent simply chaning the URL
 - `:grayscale` When set to true will make the image grayscale